 Fortunately, the prosecution must prove that you were not only drunk driving and excessive speeding in California, they also must show that you were driving recklessly.
 This is a particularly high standard to prove as the prosecution must be able to show that you were driving with a conscious disregard for the safety of other persons or property.
 When you work with a lawyer like Peter M. Liss, your defense will show that unless you knew your conduct was likely to injure someone, that you should not be subject to the excessive speeding enhancement.

 Common acts that qualify as reckless driving include almost hitting pedestrians or other vehicles, weaving in and out of traffic at a high rate of speed and running stop signs and red lights.
 While some drivers do engage in these behaviors, it is rare for the prosecution to be able to prove that someone did so while drunk and excessively speeding.
 If they cannot show that you did all three together, your attorney will show that you cannot be convicted for excessive speeding while intoxicated.

 Even if you were doing all three activities, your defense lawyer may be able to negotiate a plea bargain that will enable you to avoid this sentencing enhancement.

-If you have any questions about excessive speeding while driving drunk, please call Peter M. Liss at (760) 643-4050 to schedule your free initial consultation at his office across the street from the Vista jail and courthouse.
+If you have any questions about drunk driving and excessive speeding enhancements in California, please call Peter M. Liss at (760) 643-4050 to schedule your free initial consultation at his office across the street from the Vista jail and courthouse.

 Creative Commons Image by Ana Patricia Almeida